 THE RETAILER: Denver Mattress Company beds are sold at Furniture Row stores which are located in about 30 states.
-The beds are also sold online at the Furniture Row website.

-|Durability / longevity||d||At least 25% of owners report within three years of ownership sagging occurring to an extent that undermines comfort / support (a rate similar to that of innerspring beds in general).
-Owner data suggests that plush or pillow top / euro top models may be somewhat more likely to sag than firm models.|
+|Durability / longevity||d+||22%+ of owners report within three years of ownership sagging occurring to an extent that undermines comfort / support (a rate similar to that of innerspring beds in general).|

 |Less (back) pain||C||Reduced (back) pain is often a strength of the beds initially, but sagging and protruding springs can result in pain.
 (See mattresses and pain relief for analysis.)|

 |Motion isolation||c||Can vary by model.
-Those with individually wrapped coils perform best at keeping movement of a person localized so their partner is not much disturbed.|
+Those with individually wrapped coils perform best as they reduce movement made by one person so their partner is not much disturbed.|

-|No sleeping hot||B-||Less than 3% of owner report heat trap problems.
-Models with thicker comfort layers tend to have the most complaints.|
+|No sleeping hot||B||Less than 5% of owners report heat trap problems.
+Soft models with thicker comfort layers tend to have the most complaints.|

 |No noise||d+||Can vary by model.
-Owner data suggests that models without individually wrapped coils may squeak, creak or clunk.|
+Models without individually wrapped coils are probably more likely to squeak, creak or clunk.|

-|Easy to maintain||c-||Rotating the mattress may be required to maintain comfort / support and to combat sagging.|
+|Easy to maintain||c-||Although the mattresses are no flip, rotating them head to foot may be required to maintain comfort / support and to combat sagging.|

 |Easy to lift, handle, move||B-||Denver Mattress Company beds often have limited material thickness which keeps weight down.
 Some models have handles.|

-|Warranty||c||Warranties range from 5-15 years non-prorated depending on model.
+|Warranty||B-||Warranties usually are 10 or 15 years non-prorated depending on model.
 (Refer to mattress warranties: what you should know.)|

-|Better Business Bureau (BBB) rating||A+||Denver Mattress Company has an "A+" rating.
-The company has had 29 complaints filed against it in the past three years, most of which relate to a problem with the product.
-This number of complaints is about average for a mattress company of its size.|
+|BBB rating||A+||Denver Mattress Company has an "A+" with the Better Business Bureau.
+The company had 21 complaints filed against it in the past three years, nearly all of which relate to a product problem.
+This number of complaints is somewhat better than average for a mattress company of its size.|

-– 25% or more of Denver Mattress Company bed owners report durability problems – namely sagging – which undermine support and comfort.
+– 22% or more of Denver Mattress Company bed owners report durability problems – namely sagging – which undermine support and comfort.
 This rate is similar to innerspring beds overall.

 – Denver Mattress Company offers a 120-day return policy that includes a money-back option.